Ultra-bob/EurekaHacks2024/README.md

 Yes, it's that simple, no more stylesheets, that's all you have to do, you should name it the same as the component it's being imported into.

 ### Final Notes

-If I remember more stuff I'll add it but you can find everything online, try to stick to the general coding styles and uses double quotes, also pls end lines with semi colons, thanks
+If I remember more stuff I'll add it but you can find everything online, try to stick to the general coding styles and uses double quotes.

+Also, once you're done writing a component/ready to commit run npm run lint to quickly fix any errors you may have made.